Eisner Food Stores: Acquisition by Jewel

 In 1957, The Jewel Companies, Inc. acquired Eisner Food Stores with its 41 stores in Illinois and Indiana.
 Eisner continued to be managed from Champaign, Illinois.
-Within a few years, the Eisner stores began to closely resemble Jewel in both appearance and marketing strategies.
+Within a few years, the Eisner stores began closely resembling Jewel in appearance and marketing strategies.

 Eisner-Osco Family Centers

-In Indianapolis, Eisner opened the first two Eisner Food-Osco Drug Family Shopping Centers in 1972 in which an Eisner Food and an Osco Drug are placed side-by-side underneath a single roof and separate by a partial wall.
+The first store combination involving an Eisner Food Store and a second involving an Osco Drug store occurred when the first Eisner-Osco Family Center was opened in September 1970 in Lafayette, Indiana.
+The two stores were placed side-by-side underneath a single roof and separate by a partial wall while sharing a common entry/exit foyer but having separate check-out areas.
+This type of store would be later known as a side-by-side partitioned store.
+Later that year, another Eisner-Osco Family Center was opened in Bloomington, Indiana.

-Following the acquisition by Jewel, most Eisner stores were remodeled into Eisner-Osco stores, which combined the products sold by Eisner and Osco Drug.
-The new stores included common checkout stands but separate store management, all under one roof.
+In March 1971, a family center was opened in Decatur, Illinois.

+In November 1972, Eisner opened the first two Eisner Food-Osco Drug Family Shopping Centers in Indianapolis.
+Three more would follow within three years to give Indianapolis a total of five.

+Combo stores

+In 1980, Jewel started the construction of what become known as Eisner-Osco Combo stores in which the new stores did not have a partition to physically divide the two stores and that items from both stores might be intermixed on a common sales floor and purchased through a common cash register area.
+The computers that are attached to the electronic cash registers are used to sort the purchases for the different stores.
+A Eisner-Osco Combo store was opened in Mattoon in January 1981.
+In July 1982, an Eisner-Osco combo store was opened in Bloomington, Indiana.

 Turn-Style/Eisner Family Centers

-In Indianapolis, Jewel opened three Turn-Style/Eisner Family Centers in late 1970 that combined the two stores under one roof.
-This concept did not last very long and the three Indianapolis family centers were converted into Osco Drug stores in 1977.
+In Indianapolis, Jewel opened three Turn-Style/Eisner Family Centers in late 1970 that combined a Turn Style discount department store with an Eisner Food store under one roof.
+This concept did not last very long and the three Turn Style stores within each Indianapolis family centers were converted into Osco Drug stores by November 1977.

 Big E Warehouse Foods

-In 1977, Eisner created a warehouse store chain called Big E Warehouse Foods which sold food and other items at deep discounts.
+In 1976, Eisner created a warehouse store chain called Big E Warehouse Foods which sold food and other items at deep discounts.
+Most of the warehouse stores were created by converting former Eisner supermarkets.
 This money-losing experiment did not last very long.
 In Indianapolis, Eisner sold five out of eight Big E stores to rival Preston-Safeway while closing the remain three stores in 1983.

+In at least in one case in which an under-performing Jewel Food store was adjacent to a Turn-Style discount department store, a Big E Warehouse replaced a Jewel store in Racine, Wisconsin, during the same time period.